turbobabr/sketch-ace-jump/README.md

 Shortcut: <kbd>ctrl</kbd> + <kbd>w</kbd>

-After focusing on font weight popover use up/down arrow keys or first letter of desired weight to select a required item in the list and hit enter to apply it.
+After focusing on font the weight popover, use up/down arrow keys or first letter of desired a weight to select a required item in the list and hit enter to apply it.

 ![Screencast](https://github.com/turbobabr/sketch-ace-jump/blob/master/docs/ace-jump-font-weight.gif?raw=true)